 Salary: Grade 7: £32,236 - £39,609 p.a. (pro rata for part-time)

-The post is full-time or part-time (minimum 0.4FTE) for a fixed-term until the 30 June 2019 in the first instance.
+The post is full-time (part-time will be considered, Please state your proposed hours/week on your application.) for a fixed-term until the 31 May 2020 in the first instance.

 Only applications received before 12.00 midday on 8 March 2019 will be considered.
 Interviews will be held as soon as possible thereafter.